Decrypting the smart card minidriver auto-installation process

 </Device>

-Please note that the CID_805100611030 match the historical Bytes of the ATR of the smart card (3bd6180081b1807d1f038051006110308f) as described in the Minidriver specifications v7, Appendix D.1
+Note that CID_805100611030 matches the historical bytes of the ATR (3bd6180081b1807d1f038051006110308f), as described in the Minidriver specifications v7, Appendix D.1.